Mattoon Jewish Community Center

+The Mattoon Jewish Community Center (MJCC) is a Reform Jewish congregation and synagogue located in Mattoon, Illinois, a city which has had a Jewish community for at least 150 years.

+In 2012, National Post reported that MJCC was the smallest Reform congregation in North America, consisting of four households.
+The next smallest Reform congregation in North America is Temple Beth Tikvah in Regina, Saskatchewan, Canada, with five households.

-The Mattoon Jewish Community Center is a Reform Jewish congregation and synagogue located in Mattoon.
-It was notable as North America's smallest Reform congregation, where it had four households.
-In 2022, the congregation expanded to seven households.
-The congregation's services are held in the Wesley United Methodist Church, at 2206 4th Street in Charleston.
+As of 2025, the congregation has grown to nine households.
+The congregation's services are held in the Wesley United Methodist Church at 2206 4th Street in Charleston, Illinois.

 History

-The Jewish community has had a strong presence in Mattoon for more than 150 years.
-In 1948 the local Jewish community incorporated and established the first organized synagogue in Mattoon.
+In 1948, the local Jewish community incorporated and established the first organized synagogue in Mattoon.
 A residential house was purchased at 1607 Richmond Avenue for this purpose and was named "The Mattoon Jewish Community Center" (MJCC).

-The MJCC interior was remodeled, having a central assembly and worship area that was 15 by 40 ft.
-Located at the south end of the room was the Ark which contained two Torahs.
-Hanging from the ceiling above the Ark was the Eternal Light and to its left was the bronze, illuminated Memorial Board, which displayed the names of deceased members of the congregation.
+MJCC remodeled the interior to include a central assembly and worship area.
+The Ark, which contained two Torahs, was at the south end of the room.
+The Eternal Light hung from the ceiling above the Ark.
+To its left was the bronze, illuminated Memorial Board, which displayed the names of deceased members of the congregation.
 An electrical neon sign displaying a Magen David was in the window and was illuminated during Sabbath services.
 The north end of the building featured a professional-style kitchen with a commercial stove and large refrigerator.
-These facilities were used for the numerous community meals, and for the popular "Annual Community Corned Beef Supper" fundraiser which helped to fund the activities at the MJCC.
+These facilities were used for community meals and fundraisers.

-In the early 1960s, local businessman and scholar, Aaron Steinberg, assumed the presidency.
-For the next 25 years, under his leadership, the MJCC held a regular schedule of worship services and adult education classes.
-Student rabbis from the Hebrew Union College in Cincinnati served to lead the services and provide adult education.
-By the late 1980s, the MJCC had a declining and aging congregation and no families with children.
-A Renaissance occurred in the early 1990s when the baby boomer generation assumed leadership.
-For the next 20 years, an increasing number of young families enrolled and Saturday morning education for children was provided, along with bar and bat mitzvahs, which were celebrated every year.
+In the early 1960s, local businessman and scholar Aaron Steinberg assumed the presidency.
+For the next 25 years, the MJCC held a regular schedule of worship services and adult education classes.
+Student rabbis from the Hebrew Union College in Cincinnati led the services and provided adult education.